celestelayne/fantastic-octo-guide/02-threejs/README.md

 3. Near Clipping Pane: the boundary plane closest to the camera, anything closer to the camera will not be rendered
 4. Far Clipping Pane: the boundary plane farthest from the camera, anything beyond this pane will not be rendered

-At this point, let’s set up some global variables for the camera four parameters and pass them into the PerspectiveCamera method:
+At this point, let’s set up some global variables for the camera's four parameters and pass them into the `PerspectiveCamera()` method:

 ```js
 const FOV = 75